 Here’s the bottom line:

 You cannot dictate who enters your competition, you can only influence it.
-Only you have influenced it, usually at the front end of the campaign, it’s a sheer numbers game and that will be driven purely by the value individuals place on the prize and what they have to do to enter – make it easy, make it sharable.
+Once the competition is up and running, it’s a sheer numbers game and that will be driven largely by the value individuals place on the prize and what they have to do to enter – make it easy, make it sharable.

 See your social media competition as part of your content matrix – it has to sit somewhere in the matrix, all competitions promote your brand, require interaction from your audience and it is going to add value.
 The extent to which your competition is going to add value depends on what individuals get out the entry requirements, but mainly, the prize.
 This is exactly why the prize has to be some well sold, this is the value to your audience, not how much you go on about your brand.